-- 1.1 According to the new statutory guidance from the Department for Education (DfE), as of September 2020 all secondary schools are required to deliver Relationships and Sex Education (RSE). - 1.2 This policy covers NUSA's approach and commitment to provide effective RSE for all pupils in line with these new statutory requirements.
-It has been written with regard to the Department for Education and Employment's Sex and Relationship Education Guidance (2000) and the Department for Education's draft statutory guidance for RSE (2019), along with other relevant guidance documents. - 1.3 It was produced by the Head of PSHE, through consultation with members of the Senior Leadership Team and head teacher, the full staff body, Governors, parents and pupils.
+- 1.1 According to the statutory guidance from the Department for Education (DfE), as of September 2020 all secondary schools are required to deliver Relationships and Sex Education (RSE). - 1.2 This policy covers NUSA's approach and commitment to provide effective RSE for all pupils in line with these statutory requirements.
+It has been written with full regard to the Department for Education's statutory guidance for RSE1, along with other relevant guidance documents. - 1.3 It was produced by the Head of PSHE, through consultation with members of the Senior Leadership Team and head teacher, the full staff body, Governors, parents and pupils.